lnbits/nostr.com/src/pages/clients.md

 ### Web

+- [Iris](https://iris.to), a client that throws you in instantly.
+- [Snort](https://snort.social), an easy-to-use client with great onboarding.
-- [Coracle](https://coracle.social), an experimental client that uses custom heuristics for relay selection.
+- [Coracle](https://coracle.social), an experimental client that is advancing the UX and internals of social media.
 [Check out our guide here](/clients/coracle).
-- [Snort](https://snort.social), an easy-to-use client with simple onboarding.

 ### Desktop